hellman/xortool/README.md

 1 possible key(s) of length 10:
 secret_key

-# decrypted ciphertexts are placed in ./xortool/Number_<key repr>
+# decrypted ciphertexts are placed in ./xortool/Number_&lt;key repr&gt;
 # ( have no better idea )
 tests $ md5sum xortool/0_secret_key /bin/ls
 29942e290876703169e1b614d0b4340a  xortool/0_secret_key
 29942e290876703169e1b614d0b4340a  /bin/ls
 </pre>

-The most common use is just pass the encrypted file and the most frequent character (usually 00 for binaries and 20 for text files):
+The most common use is to pass just the encrypted file and the most frequent character (usually 00 for binaries and 20 for text files) - length will be automatically chosen:

 <pre>
 tests $ xortool tool_xored -c 20